meta-llama/llama/README.md

 Once your request is approved, you will receive a signed URL over email.
 Then run the download.sh script, passing the URL provided when prompted to start the download.

 Pre-requisites: Make sure you have `wget` and `md5sum` installed.
-Then run the script: `./download.sh`.
+Then run the script: `./download.sh` if you're on a Unix system, or else `python download.py`.

 Keep in mind that the links expire after 24 hours and a certain amount of downloads.
 If you start seeing errors such as `403: Forbidden`, you can always re-request a link.